 The Pretrial Services Division was established in July of 1990 to help alleviate jail overcrowding.
 Our mission is to promote pretrial justice while enhancing community safety.
-In 2019, we continued to assist the Court in making decisions regarding release and supervision by providing the court with bond reports and risk assessment information on defendants who were arrested and remained in custody prior to arraignment.
+In 2021, we continued to assist the Court in making decisions regarding release and supervision by providing the court with bond reports and risk assessment information on defendants who were arrested and remained in custody prior to arraignment.

 The bond report prepared by Pretrial Services provided the court with information about a defendant's background, criminal history, marital and family information allowing the Court to make timely and informed bond decisions.
-Pretrial Services prepared a total of 3,895 reports in 2019.
+Pretrial Services prepared a total of 3,147 reports in 2021.

 Pretrial Services also conducted the revised Virginia Pretrial Risk Assessment Instrument.
-This risk assessment predicts the likelihood of failure to appear in court or to be rearrested prior to the completion of the current case.
-In addition, Pretrial Services completed the Domestic Violence Screening Instrument (DVSI) in cases involving domestic violence (intimate partner).
-Pretrial Services conducted 3,895 pretrial risk assessments and 1,261 of those reports included domestic violence screenings in 2019.
+This risk assessment predicts the likelihood of pretrial failure (failure to appear in court or to be charged with a new arrest during the pretrial stage).
+In addition, Pretrial Services completed the Domestic Violence Screening Instrument (DVSI) in domestic violence cases alleging intimate partner violence.
+Pretrial Services conducted 2,679 pretrial risk assessments and 1,004 of those reports included domestic violence screenings in 2021.

 Pretrial Services supervised defendants released on bond and monitored conditions of release including reporting to Pretrial Services, curfew check, urinalysis, breathalyzer, assessment, treatment, counseling, education and employment.
-On a monthly basis, Pretrial Services supervised on average 874 defendants released on conditions of bond.
+In 2021, Pretrial Services supervised 1,645 defendants released on conditions of bond.

-The Pretrial Services Division employs a Deputy Director (who also oversees the Resource Intervention Center), one Supervisor, seven Pretrial Officers, and one support staff.
+The Pretrial Services Division employs a Deputy Director (who also oversees the Resource Intervention Center), one Supervisor, one Senior Pretrial Officer, six Pretrial Officers, and one support staff.